-You may have heard people talk about bone fractures and breaks.
-The terms are actually interchangeable and both refer to a bone that has been shattered, often by excessive force.
-Your doctor may be more likely to use the term fracture.
+Bone fractures and breaks are interchangeable terms.
+They both refer to a bone that has been shattered, typically by excessive force.
+Doctors are more likely to use the term fracture.

 Bone injuries are common.
 In the United States, more than 1 million people a year fracture a bone.

 A fracture occurs when a bone is struck by something stronger than the bone itself.
 This causes it to break.
 Car accidents, sports injuries, and falls are common causes of fractures.

 Repeated wear on a bone, such as from running, can also cause small fractures.
 These are called stress fractures or hairline fractures.

 Sometimes fractures result from an infection or cancer that weakens the bone.
 Weakened bones in older people, called osteoporosis, are also a frequent cause of fractures.

 Fractures can range from minor to severe depending on the force of the impact and whether there is other damage to the body.
 Some other types of damage that may occur include:

 - breaks in the skin

 - muscle damage

 - organ damage